 - I love these pre-cut parchment paper sheets.
 They’re the perfect size for sheet pans and come in an easy to store, flat box.
 With 100 in the box, they last forever!

 The Café Sucre Farine is a participant in several affiliate programs.
 Affiliate programs are designed to provide a means for sites to earn advertising fees by advertising and linking to a variety of vendors.
-The price you pay as a consumer does not change, but if you make a purchase we will receive a small commission which helps support the blog.
+The price you pay as a consumer does not change, but if you make a purchase we will receive a small commission.

 If you love baking and sharing delicious cookies, but don't have a lot of time to fuss with fancy recipes, these Easy Molasses Ginger Cookies are for you!